sedostheatre/sedos.co.uk/input/shows/2023-sondheim-on-sondheim.md

 ---
 title: Sondheim on Sondheim
 year: "2023"
-authors: Music and Lyrics by Stephen Sondheim
+authors: Music and Lyrics by STEPHEN SONDHEIM
-authors2: Conceived and Originally Directed by James Lapine
+authors2: Conceived and Originally Directed by JAMES LAPINE
 subtitle: An intimate look at the Father of the Modern Musical, featuring new arrangements of his most beloved work.
 showtimes: